AreaLayer/javascript-dlc/docs/legal.md

 Use of the Services in a manner contrary to local law is generally prohibited.

 The prohibition of this paragraph includes, but is not limited to, the following prohibited activities:
-(i) act that hinders the smooth operation of the Services by Crypto Garage;
+(i) act that hinders the smooth operation of the Services by Area Layer;
 (ii) act of infringing (including act to cause such infringement directly or indirectly) Intellectual Property Rights (copyrights, patent rights, utility model rights, trademark rights, design rights and any other intellectual property rights), portrait rights, privacy, reputation, credibility or other rights or interests of Crypto Garage or other third parties;
 (iii) acts relating to money laundering or other similar acts;
 (iv) acts in relation to criminal acts, or against public morals and order;
-(v) violations of Laws and Regulations (conventions, laws, cabinet orders, ministerial orders, regulations, notices, municipal ordinances, judgments, decisions, arbitration awards, decrees, administrative guidance, supervisory guidelines, and guidelines of related countries applicable to the Services, Crypto Garage and users, as well as written guidance, recommendations or similar notices by related authorities targeting Crypto Garage or users, and regulations and rules of self-regulatory bodies);
+(v) violations of Laws and Regulations (conventions, laws, cabinet orders, ministerial orders, regulations, notices, municipal ordinances, judgments, decisions, arbitration awards, decrees, administrative guidance, supervisory guidelines, and guidelines of related countries applicable to the Services, Area Layer and users, as well as written guidance, recommendations or similar notices by related authorities targeting Crypto Garage or users, and regulations and rules of self-regulatory bodies);
 (vi) transmission of information that includes computer viruses and other harmful computer programs;
 (vii) falsification of information that can be used for the Services;
-(viii) transmission of data of a size greater than a certain threshold designated by Crypto Garage via the Services;
+(viii) transmission of data of a size greater than a certain threshold designated by Area Layer via the Services;
-(x) acts that may interfere in the operation of the Services by Crypto Garage;
+(x) acts that may interfere in the operation of the Services by Area Layer;
 (xi) acts for the purpose of providing benefits to Anti-Social Forces (an organized crime group, organized crime group member, a person who formerly was an organized crime group member within the last five years, associate member of an organized crime group, company related to an organized crime group, corporate racketeer (sokaiya) group engaging in criminal activities under the pretext of conducting social campaigns or a crime group specializing in intellectual crimes, or parties judged to be similar to the above);
 (xii) acts that will cause directly or indirectly, or facilitate commission of the acts set forth in the preceding Items;
 (xiii) violation of this Terms; or